Abysinikal/ML_FOR_RS/README.md

 ## Models
 ### Pre-Processing
-There is an important preprocessing step where :
--training and testing directories and respective subdirectories are created -StratifiedShuffleSplit from sklearn.model_selection module is used to random 80% to 20% train/test split while moving the images to subdirectories -We created ImageDataGnerator Instance for data augmentation
+There is an important preprocessing step where training and testing directories and respective subdirectories are created.
+ALso in this step, StratifiedShuffleSplit from sklearn.model_selection module is used to random 80% to 20% train/test split while moving the images to subdirectories.ImageDataGnerator Instance  is created for data augmentation

 ### Training